 I am cofounded and lead developer of MercuryDPM, an open-source software for discrete particle simulations.
 I further developed MercuryCG, an accurate and efficient technique to extract physically meaningful quantities from discrete particle simulations (or experiments), and to couple particle and continuum simulations.
 It is now part of MercuryDPM.
 Finally, I implemented a finite element solver and developed error estimators for hp-adaptive mesh refinement.

 MercuryDPM has unique features specifically developed to allow the simulation of real machinery, which has led to several industrial collaborations.
 For experimental validation and calibration, I have developed close collaborations with several external partners.

 - Industrial applications

-Beginning of 2017, I will start a new research line on modelling agglomeration processes (tabletting and sintering) of particulate materials.
+In 2017, I have started a new research line on modelling agglomeration processes (tabletting and sintering) of particulate materials.
 Agglomerates will be modelled using a mesoscale approach.
-Funding for this project has just been approved, and the available PhD positions will be posted here.

 The University of Twente will proudly host the 8th conference on Discrete Element Methods in August 2019.
 I am co-organising the event with Anthony Thornton, Stefan Luding, and Donna Fitzsimmons.

-"Transport Phenomena" (Module 6), of which I am teaching "Numerical Methods", was recognized/ rewarded as the best TOM module in Chemical Engineering during the informal closure of the academic year 2015/16.
-Furthermore, the Keuzegids Universiteiten has appointed the Chemical Engineering bachelor’s programme a ‘Top rated programme’ in its 2017 edition.
+"Transport Phenomena" (Module 6), of which I am teaching "Numerical Methods", was recognized/ rewarded as the best TOM module in Chemical Engineering in 2018.
+Furthermore, the Keuzegids Universiteiten has appointed the Chemical Engineering bachelor's programme a "Top rated programme" for the fifth consecutive year.
 Time to celebrate!